 Meanwhile, United's reported interest in Kane could be hampered with the club having recently renewed Edinson Cavani's contract.

 Ole Gunnar Solskjaer is said to be a huge admirer of Kane.
-And United have had the striker at the top of their wish list having known the striker's intentions to depart the club beforehand.
+And has had the striker at the top of their centre forward wish list alongside Erling Haaland having known the striker's intentions to depart the club beforehand.

 Solskjaer was questioned whether Cavani signing a new deal affected their interest in signing another striker this summer.